 Foreign phrases

-named-content element with a content-type
+named-content element with the content-type

 Include an xml:lang with a single value, lower-case code from the IANA language subtag type list .